 What made you decide that music would be an important part of your life?

-There has never been a single definitive turning point, but several memorable moments, at which I learned to see music in a new light.
-After leaving music school, I learned there is no one way to do music or be a musician.
-You don’t have to follow the classical prescription; you can carve your own path and play what you want to play, with people from all walks of life.
+There has never been a single definitive turning point but several memorable moments, at which I learned to see music in a new light.
+After leaving music school I learned there is no one way to do music or be a musician.
+You don’t have to follow the classical prescription: you can carve your own path and play what you want to play, with people from all walks of life.

 I’ve travelled a fair bit, playing in both professional and amateur ensembles.
 Music is the same for everyone.
-It is a unifying force, and it is story-telling.
+It’s a unifying force, and it’s story-telling.
 As a violinist, I feel the unspeakable magnitude of its powers most, when I play in an orchestra.
-Meanwhile, the orchestra as an entity fosters team spirit, cooperation, and individual responsibility too.
+Sound, created by multiplied forces, can reach heights and depths we didn’t think could even exist.
+An orchestra by nature fosters team spirit, cooperation, and individual responsibility, too.
 These human qualities are essential to the workings of any society which strives to achieve peace and mutual understanding.

 You can follow YeYe on Twitter @_leafleaf